Reviews You Can Rely On

 Our Verdict

 When it comes to tire drive trainers, you should be looking for a few things: road-like resistance, quick and easy set-up, reliability, and compatibility with training apps (with the purchase of a speed or cadence sensor).
-The Saris Fluid 2 bike trainer outperforms most of the tire-drive competition across all of these considerations and others, which is why it earns our Best Buy for Tire Drive Trainer.
+The Saris Fluid 2 bike trainer is an excellent tire drive model.
 It's a really simple machine to put together.
-And it's super easy to come home after work, throw the bike on, fire up the laptop, and go, and that's the clincher — it's easy to use, and it does all of the basic things you need it to do to train from home.
+And it's super easy to come home after work, throw the bike on, fire up the laptop, and go, and that's the clincher — it's easy to use and does all of the basic things you need to do to train from home.
 That, plus a very fair price.

 REASONS TO BUY